KarimLulu/mlops-loan-prediction/README.md

 ## Problem Statement

-We need to build the end-to-end machine learning system that predicts whether a particular user returns the loan or not.
+We need to build an end-to-end machine learning system that predicts whether a particular user returns the loan or not.
 We access the probability of full repayment based on various features - employment length, annual income, home ownership status, etc.

-It should be a fault-tolerant, monitored, and containerized web service that receives object's features and returns whether the loan will be repaid.
+It should be a fault-tolerant, monitored, and containerized web service that receives the object's features and returns whether the loan will be repaid.

 ## System Description
 The system contains the following parts: